suffolklibraries/sljekyll/about/jobs/_posts/2018-01-08-lowestoft-relief-library-and-information-advisor.md

 [Download a role profile](/assets/pdf/library-and-information-advisor-jan-2018.pdf) (PDF).

-We're looking for relief library and information advisors for Haverhill Library and surrounding libraries.
+We're looking for relief library and information advisors for Lowestoft Library and surrounding libraries.
 We're looking for an people who:

 - Have an aspiration to deliver excellent customer service